wittend/UncutGem/BuildGuide/BuildGuide.md

 ## Testing and Operation

-To test the magnetometery we recommmend the following initial 'signs of life' test:
+To test the magnetometery we recommend the following initial 'signs of life' test:

 1. Turn off as many environmental/ambient lights as possible.
 1. Power the device and check that the lower half of the screen is showing a pattern.